Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: Case Study: The Bellman-Ford Algorithm

 The rule \texttt{unmarked\_edge} matches node \texttt{1} in constant time due to the bound on the number of roots in the host graph, and matches any unmarked edge of arbitrary list label outgoing from the root in constant time.
 The rules \texttt{finish}, \texttt{unvisited} and \texttt{reduce} match node \texttt{1} and the red edge in constant time, since there is at most one red edge throughout the execution of the program \texttt{bellman-ford}.
 The rule \texttt{unmark\_edge} matches node \texttt{1} and the blue edge in constant time, given that the latter can have an arbitrary list label.

 Finally, \texttt{delete\_counter} matches node \texttt{1} and the dashed edge in constant time, as there is at most one dashed edge throughout the execution of the program.
-And the rule \texttt{no\_deg\_inv} matches in constant time given that the list label of the node can be arbitrary. \end{proof} \begin{lem}[Handshaking Lemma] For any graph $G$, the sum of the degrees of all nodes is equal to $2m$, where $m$ is the number of edges in $G$. \end{lem} \begin{proof} Each edge in the graph contributes exactly $1$ to the degree of its source node and 1 to the degree of its target node.
-Therefore, each edge increases the total sum of degrees by $2$.
-Since there are $m$ edges in the graph, the sum of the degrees of all vertices is $2m$. \end{proof} \begin{prop} For any graph $G$, let $n'$ be the number of non-isolated nodes (i.e. nodes that are incident to no edge) in $G$.
-Then, $n'$ is at most $2m$, where $m$ is the number of edges in $G$. \end{prop}

-\begin{proof} Define $\deg v$ to be the degree of node $v$.
-Let $V$ be the set of nodes in $G$, and $C=G-I$ where $I$ is the set of isolated nodes in $G$.
-Clearly, there are as many edges in $C$ as in $G$.
-Considering that $C$ does not contain isolated nodes (i.e. nodes $v$ such that $\deg v=0$), every node $v\in V$ satisfies $1 \leq \deg v$.
-Thus, $\sum_{v \in V} \deg v \geq n'$.
-Therefore, by the handshaking lemma (Lemma \ref{lem:handshaking}), $2m \geq n'$. \end{proof}
+And the rule \texttt{no\_deg\_inv} matches in constant time given that the list label of the node can be arbitrary. \end{proof} The following proposition is a simple graph-theoretic property that we subsequently need.